Australia First Party: Saleam era

 AFP contested the 2016 federal election, without any success.
 Saleam stood in the seat of Lindsay, New South Wales, receiving 1068 votes or 1.2% of the vote.
 In October 2016, the Australia First Party joined with the Australian Protectionist Party, Nationalist Alternative, Eureka Youth League, and Hellenic Nationalists of Australia to form the Australian Coalition of Nationalists, as a framework for cooperation between these entities.

 Saleam also stood for AFP in the 2018 Longman by-election, receiving 709 votes or 0.8% of the vote.

 Saleam stood in the seat of Cootamundra, New South Wales, in the 2017 by-election as an independent, though still a member of Australia First, as the party was not registered for NSW elections.
 He received 453 votes, 1% of the total.
 He again stood in the seat at the 2019 New South Wales state election as an independent.
 Saleam's platform included the reintroduction of the White Australia policy and opposition to Chinese immigration.

 On 2 May 2014, the party aligned itself with the Golden Dawn party of Greece, an ultranationalist organisation, and on 24 July 2016, the party endorsed former Grand Wizard of the Ku Klux Klan David Duke for the 2016 Louisiana election via Twitter.

 On 12 January 2022, the party was de-registered by the Australian Electoral Commission for failing to meet the increased requirement of 1,500 members.

 The party supported the 2025 March for Australia.

+In early 2026, the AFP attempted to distance itself from the neo-Nazi segments of the Australian far-right by criticising the National Socialist Network; and attempted to reach out to Australian Marxist–Leninists for the purposes of establishing a red–brown alliance.
+The left-wing nationalist and Marxist–Leninist Association for a Revolutionary Australia responded to this invitation by rebuking the white nationalist ideology of the AFP and criticising anti-capitalist third positionism.